aRI0U/translate-subs/README.md

 A Python library for processing subtitles files automatically.

+**Disclaimer:** I may work again on this project one day but to be honest it will probably be dropped.
+It should still work though.
+Feel free to use it, redistribute it and/or submit PR/issues if you find it useful. 🙂

 ## Functionalities

 This library has originally been written to automatically translate subtitles, but additional functionalities have been